 On this walk, you cross the southern part of the island to the east and back to the western coast.
 From Asprokavos you follow a track around a pretty and peaceful small lake where you might see birds and turtles.
 Afterwards you will descend through olive groves and fields to Lefkimmi.
 Here, your path takes you through the various neighbourhoods and historic city centre of Lefkimmi.
 Leaving the second biggest town of the island, you will descend into the green valley of the Gardeno River.
 The last part of today's walk leads you up again, so you have wonderful views of both the east and west coast of the island, before you descend to Santa Barbara.
 Tonight we stay in studios attached to a traditional family ran taverna, where we can taste authentic homemade dishes.
 The simple but spacious rooms are air-conditioned with a balcony and located very close to the beach.

 A day of almost level walking during which we follow the beach.
 Our way leads on through sand dunes covered with a forest of cedar trees.
 Then, crossing a footbridge, we reach Lake Korission.
-The Trail then follows tracks and a section of road to reach Paramonas and our next overnight stop.
+The Trail then follows tracks and a section of road to reach Paramonas, a small fisherman's hamlet on the west coast, our next overnight stop.
 We stay in simple apartments, surrounded by fruit trees.
-The en-suite rooms are plainly decorated with minimal furnishings, it's a short walk to the beach.
+The accommodation is run by a Corfiot couple and comprises of plainly decorated en-suite rooms with minimal furnishings.
+Sea views can be enjoyed from the ground floor terrace.
+It's a short downhill walk to the beach where breakfast is served in the beach front restaurant.

 A sharp climb early in the walk takes us over the coastal ridge, with great views, and inland to the villages of Ano and Kato Pavliana.
 Footpaths and tracks take us down through Vouniatades, then we cross the Messongi River Valley by way of tracks through olive groves and across heathland.
-Through Strongili, the Trail heads uphill again, on an old cobbled way which leads to Komianata, from here we continue on foot to Stavros.
-After a short break we will transfer to Pelekas.
-For the next two nights we stay in apartments attached to a Taverna.
-The simple rooms are all en-suite with balconies.
-The popular family ran restuaurant serves tasty traditional Greek and Mediterranean dishes.
+Through Strongili, the Trail heads uphill again, on an old cobbled way which leads to Komianata, from here we continue on foot down to the picturesque fishing village of Benitses.

-From Pelekas we take a bus back to Stavros, and our walk continues with a delightful footpath skirting Agii Deka Mountain, before we make a very sharp ascent to the summit of Agii Deka, Corfu's second highest peak.
+From Benitses we take a bus back to Stavros, and our walk continues with a delightful footpath skirting Agii Deka Mountain, before we make a very sharp ascent to the summit of Agii Deka, Corfu's second highest peak.
 Here, an abandoned monastery in a walled garden makes an ideal rest stop.
 Our way continues down a cobbled mule path to Agii Deka village then along minor roads and tracks to Sinarades, where you might like to visit the Folk Museum (depending on opening times) and admire the picturesque architecture of this large village.
 Then the Trail leads along undulating tracks with very fine views over the west coast and inland to Pelekas.
-Later this afternoon you may like to take a walk up to another fine viewpoint at 'Kaiser's Throne' a favourite viewpoint of Kaiser Wilhelm II to watch the sunset.
+From here we take the bus back to our accommodation in Benitses.

-Today's 17 kilometre walk is expected to take around six-and-half hours with 650 metres of ascent.
+Today's 19 kilometre walk is expected to take around six-and-half hours with 750 metres of ascent and 800 mertes od descent.

 Today is left free to explore.
 Situated below the traditional village of Liapades, and surrounded by green hillsides Liapades Beach has a sand and single beach and some small cafes and restaurants.
 You may also like to join an optional boat trip up the west coast of Corfu from Paleokastritsa to Ermones beach (boat sailing is dependent on weatherea conditions).
 You can also wander around the famous Paleokastritsa Monastery situated on an spectacular promontory, a 2 hour walk or short water-taxi ride away (own cost).